vincentqb/beta-computation/README.md

 # README #

 The project is detailed in the Exploration jupyter notebook.
+An HTML version is also provided.